nitinajaydixit/awesomo/CONTRIBUTING.md

 - Add the link: `- [**project-name**](http://example.com/) - The description ends with a period.`

-- Search previous suggestions before making a new one, as yours may be a duplicate.
+- Search previous suggestions before making a new one, as yours may be a duplicate one.

 - Check your spelling and grammar.